Giants of the seas: How 6,500 container ships really keep global trade running – Creative image: Xpert.Digital

 Your container high-bay warehouse and container terminal experts

-Container high-bay warehouses and container terminals: The logistical interplay – Expert advice and solutions - Creative image: Xpert.Digital
+Container high-bay warehouses and container terminals: The logistical interplay – expert advice and solutions - Creative image: Xpert.Digital

 This innovative technology promises to fundamentally change container logistics.
-Instead of stacking containers horizontally as before, they are stored vertically in multi-tiered steel rack structures.
-This not only enables a drastic increase in storage capacity within the same space but also revolutionizes the entire processes in the container terminal.
+Instead of stacking containers horizontally as before, they will be stored vertically in multi-story steel racking structures.
+This not only allows for a drastic increase in storage capacity within the same area, but also revolutionizes all processes at the container terminal.

-More about it here:
+More information here:

-Smart Ports & Automation: How port logistics is changing
+Smart Ports & Automation: How Port Logistics is Changing

 ONE Innovation – Current record holder

-Technical data of the ONE Innovation
+Technical specifications of the ONE Innovation

 - Capacity: 24,136 TEU